 PQHS faculty members are engaged in highly interdisciplinary research with collaborators from around the world and across the highly-ranked Case Western Reserve School of Engineering, the Weatherhead School of Business, the School of Law, and the Mandel School of Applied Social Sciences.

 PQHS faculty members are involved in fundamental research in machine learning, Big Data, network analysis, biostatistics, epidemiology, genetics, community health, electronic health record (EHR) systems, natural language processing, predictive modeling, data integration, observational studies, and geographical information system.
+Learn more about their research.

 Some examples of faculty research include: